silviaCerby/gitbook/docs/management/identity_lifecycle/idlcm/manage_users/update-user-assignments-in-your-app-via-an-idp-and-idlcm-integration.md

   1. Log in to the IdP admin console or center of your organization.
   2. Edit the user assignments in your app integration by completing the steps depending on how your user was granted access:
-An automation job to update user assignments is triggered by Cerby.
-​**TIP:** You can view the progress of the provisioning request in the integration **Activity** tab.

      * **User groups:**